OakyMo/calamity-wouldyourather/README.md

 a statement such as "did someone sit on a whoopee cushion".

 When told to "let one slip" or "fart randomly", Mycroft will play a fart sound file and make a comment at a random interval between 1 minute and half an hour.
-This will continue until Mycroft is requested to stop via "stop farting".
+This will continue until Mycroft is requested to stop via "halt farting".

 This is a rewrite of (@aussieW) skill-farting so it will work on Mycroft-core 19.8